Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 --match-all-authz-policies

-By default, the tool stops at the first matching policy per registration.
+By default, the tool stops at the first matching policy per association.
 Use this flag to log all matching policies.

 Matching criteria

-An authorization policy matches a registration when all of the following are true:
+An authorization policy matches an association when all of the following are true:

-1. The policy's subjects (who is authorized) contain a serviceName and accountId matching the registered cloud service.
+1. The policy's subjects (who is authorized) contain a serviceName and accountId matching the associated cloud service.

 2. The policy's resources (what is being accessed) contain a serviceName and accountId matching the target Key Protect Dedicated key's service.